kiwilan/php-tmdb/README.md

 **PHP 8.1** and later.

 > [!NOTE]
-> Package `guzzlehttp/guzzle` will be installed automatically by Composer.
+> Package `guzzlehttp/guzzle` will be installed automatically by `composer`.

 ## About

 This package uses repository pattern to interact with the TMDB API.
 Each repository represents an API category like _Movies_, _Search_, _Trending_, etc. And each endpoint of API is a method in repository, like `details()` for _Movies_, `movie()` for _Search_, `all()` for _Trending_, etc. If you know TMDB API, you will understand this package easily.

-_This is NOT official TMDB API PHP wrapper, you can check [php-tmdb/api](https://github.com/php-tmdb/api) if you want official package._
+_This is NOT official TMDB API PHP wrapper, you can check [`php-tmdb/api`](https://github.com/php-tmdb/api) if you want official package._

 _Why this package?_

 _All current PHP packages to interact with the TMDB API are not up-to-date and I need a modern and easy-to-use package to interact with the TMDB API.
 So I decided to create this package.
-You can check [Roadmap](#roadmap) to see what I plan to do with this package._
+You can check [`roadmap`](#roadmap) to see what I plan to do with this package._

 ## Installation